hilo-software/ebike-battery-manager/README.md

 - https://github.com/python-kasa/python-kasa

 #### Naming the plugs
-- The script looks for all TP-Link devices prefixed with "battery_" and treats those as plugs with battery chargers attached.
+- The script optionally looks for all TP-Link devices prefixed with "battery_" and treats those as plugs with battery chargers attached.
 - Custom battery names can be specified via a config file.
 - After you have installed the python-kasa library should create a command line interface "kasa"
 - Use the kasa command without arguments to get all devices and their ip addresses